Deformable Cluster Manipulation via Whole-Arm Policy Learning: APPROACH

 A novel aspect of our method is its multi-modality, attributable to a whole-arm touch detector.
 Recently, \cite{jacobgentle} has shown that in the absence of expensive tactile sensors, time-series sliding window torque measurements: $[\tau_t, \tau_{t-1}, \tau_{t-2},...,\tau_{t-(m-1)}]$ over the last $m$ time steps along with other proprioceptive features, can be used to build a classifier trained to detect contact `bumps' at the current time-step $t$, from labeled touch data.
 While \cite{jacobgentle} is trained with touch features for a simple reach task, we extend that approach and demonstrate that the touch classifier is useful even in the presence of vision and can aid complex manipulation tasks.
 During simulation, a proxy classifier $\mathbb{I}(\Vert {F_t} \Vert_2 > f_u)$ computes the force threshold $f_u$ breaches by the robot links $l$, leveraging the net contact force $F_t \in \mathbb{R}^{l \times 3}$ exposed by Isaac Gym.
 The full body contact awareness from this touch detector is crucial for the arm to leverage its multiple links (e.g. forearm and wrist) for manipulation, to supplement the partial, noisy, and time-varying point clouds.

-Our simple reward structure listed below has three components: a) a clearance reward $r_h$ to encourage manipulator towards lower occlusion scores $h_t$, b) a smoothness reward $r_q$ on the joint velocities $\dot{q}$, and c) a bonus for the time-steps when the arm links are clear of the power line safety margin,
+Our simple reward structure listed below has three components: a) an occlusion clearance reward $r_h$, b) a smoothness reward $r_q$ on the joint velocities $\dot{q}$, and c) a safety bonus $r_{sm}$ to keep the arm clear of the power line safety margin,